PrestaShop/prestashop.github.io/news/_posts/releases/2021-10-06-prestashop-1-7-8-0-available.md

 The Release Candiate allowed a community member to detect a bug when installing a shop on the CLI.

 ## Changelog
-1 492 pull requests have been merged since the beginning of the version development.
-Read the [Changelog](https://github.com/PrestaShop/PrestaShop/releases/tag/1.7.8.0) for details.
+1,492 pull requests have been merged since the beginning of the version development.
+Read the [Changelog](https://github.com/PrestaShop/PrestaShop/releases/tag/1.7.8.0) for more details.

 ## Download
 You can download PrestaShop 1.7.8.0 here: